 The tilt of the second floor alone is a dead giveaway of its years!
 If those walls could talk…

 Right across the street from a gas station near the Blackburn Inn, at the intersection of U.S. 250 and U.S. 11 (roads also named S. Coalter Street and Greenville Avenue), are two pretty locations to take photos: a watering can sculpture and flower mural.

-The Steel Watering Can Sculpture, by Willy Ferguson is a brown beauty.
-It's situated on the median just under the Greenville Avenue overpass.
-Thus, I remind you safety is always a priority.
+The Steel Watering Can Sculpture, by Willy Ferguson, is a brown beauty.
+It’s situated on the median just under the Greenville Avenue overpass.
+Keep safety in mind and always a priority.